blinkhealth/go-config-yourself/README.md

   CONFIG_FILE
 ```

 Creates a YAML config file at `$(pwd)/${CONFIG_FILE}`.
-You may omit the key flag to have `gcy` query your provider for a list of them you can choose from.
+You may omit the key flag to have `gcy` query your provider for a list of keys to choose from.
 You can specify which encryption provider to use by specifying the `--provider` flag.
 By default, `gcy` will use the [AWS KMS](https://aws.amazon.com/kms/) service.

 ### Options:

 - `--provider value`, `-p value`: The provider to encrypt values with (value is one of: [kms](pkg/crypto/kms), [gpg](pkg/crypto/gpg), [password](pkg/crypto/password))
 - `--key value`: The kms key ARN to use
-- `--public-key value`: A gpg public key's identity: a fingerprint like or email to use as a recipient to encrypt this file's data key.
+- `--public-key value`: A gpg public key's identity: a fingerprint or email to use as a recipient to encrypt this file's data key.
 This option can be entered multiple times.
 If no recipients are specified, a list of available keys will be printed for the user to choose from.
 - `--password value`: A password to use for encryption and decryption, also read from the environment variable `$CONFIG_PASSWORD`.
 To prevent your shell from remembering the password, start your command with a space: `[space]gcy ...`

 ```sh